guettli/deadends-of-it/README.md

 # Deadends of Information Technology

-I was born in 1976, learned programming 1989, studied information technology 1996-2001, and worked since then in this business.
+I was born in 1976, learned programming in 1989, studied computer science in 1996-2001 and have worked in this industry ever since.

 I am 46 years old now.
-I have seen a lot of hypes coming and going.
+I have seen a lot of hypes come and go.

-Here is a list of things which I would not use, if I could start from scratch.
+Most of the things I list below are used by many people every day and are mature solutions.

-Most things I list below to get used daily by a lot of people and are mature solutions.
+However, if you can start from scratch, I suggest you stop using these things.

 ## Native GUI development